 Under no circumstances should credit card numbers be transmitted via any electronic format after our receipt from a cardholder.

 Departments are responsible for security of their dedicated credit card terminals and must ensure they are operated and stored in a secure environment.
 Criminals are actively targeting vulnerable merchant terminals to steal credit card data for fraud purposes.
-Departments must, at a minimum, track and routinely inspect their dedicated credit card terminals, ensuring that unauthorized persons cannot access these machines — both during business hours and when the university is closed.
-If your dedicated credit card terminal is missing/stolen or if you suspect it has been tampered with, contact the Director of Financial Services and the University Bursar immediately.
+Departments must, at a minimum, track and routinely inspect their dedicated credit card terminals, for tampering or substitution, by regularly checking serial numbers or other identifying characteristics, unexpected attachments or cables plugged into a device or external markings, and ensuring that unauthorized persons cannot access these machines — both during business hours and when the university is closed.
+If your dedicated credit card terminal is missing/stolen or if it is suspected of being tampered with, contact the Assistant Vice President for Budget and Financial Planning immediately.